-The long-term variable remuneration component for the Chief Executive Officer and the other BGE members exists of the offer of a variable amount of stock options under a share option plan and the grant of a fixed amount of performance share units under a performance share plan.
+Until the end of 2017, the long-term variable remuneration component for the Chief Executive Officer and the other BGE members existed of the offer of a variable amount of stock options under a share option plan and the grant of a fixed amount of performance share units under a performance share plan.
+As of 2018, the long-term variable remuneration is delivered solely by the grant of performance share units under a performance share plan.
+The 2018 performance share units under this new plan have been granted in February 2019.

-The Chief Executive Officer and the other members of the BGE also participate in a Personal Shareholding Requirement Plan, pursuant to which they are required to build and maintain a personal shareholding in Company shares and whereby the Company matches the BGE member's investment in Company shares in year x with a direct grant of a similar number of Company shares at the end of year x + 2.
+Until 2018, the Chief Executive Officer and the other members of the BGE participated in a personal shareholding requirement plan, pursuant to which they are required to build and maintain a personal shareholding in Company shares and whereby the Company matches the BGE member's investment in Company shares in year x with a direct grant of a similar number of Company shares at the end of year x+2.
+As of 2019, this plan will be replaced by a voluntary share-matching plan whilst the personal shareholding requirement remains in place.